mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 it is responsible for determining a suitable interface on which to be a DHCPv6 client, and it is responsible for locating a suitable DHCPv6 server or relay agent.
+   It is RECOMMENDED that the 4o6RA requests the DHCP 4o6 Server Address option from the server by sending the option code in an Option Request option using an INFORMATION-REQUEST  as described in {{draft-ietf-dhc-rfc8415bis}}.

 To maintain interoperability with existing DHCPv6 relays and servers, the message format is unchanged from {{draft-ietf-dhc-rfc8415bis}}.
 The 4o6RA implements